-3 Heating controls (room thermostat and thermostatic radiator valves)
+3 Heating controls (programmer, room thermostat and thermostatic radiator valves)

-A room thermostat will increase the efficiency of the heating system by enabling the boiler to switch off when no heat is required; this will reduce the amount of energy used and lower fuel bills.
-Thermostatic radiator valves should also be installed, to allow the temperature of each room to be controlled to suit individual needs, adding to comfort and reducing heating bills provided internal doors are kept closed.
+The heating system would benefit from a programmer and room thermostat to enable the boiler to switch off when no heat is required; this will reduce the amount of energy used and lower fuel bills.
+Thermostatic radiator valves should also be installed, to allow the temperature of each room to be controlled to suit individual needs, adding to comfort and reducing heating bills.
 For example, they can be set to be warmer in the living room and bathroom than in the bedrooms.
 Ask a competent heating engineer to install thermostatic radiator valves and a fully pumped system with the pump and the boiler turned off by the room thermostat.
-Thermostatic radiator valves should be fitted to every radiator except for the radiator in the same room as the room thermostat.
+Thermostatic radiator valves should be fitted to every radiator except one - the radiator in the same room as the room thermostat.
 Remember the room thermostat is needed as well as the thermostatic radiator valves, to enable the boiler to switch off when no heat is required.
 It is best to obtain advice from a qualified heating engineer.